churc/MajorStudio1/index.md

 #### Quantitative Project [Gender at The Met, What % of the Modern & Contemporary Art Collection's 14,350 works are by women?](https://churc.github.io/MajorStudio1/MetProjects/gender)

-### How many artworks by men and how many artworks by women in the collection.
-The displays are by number of artworks.
-[Source: MetObjects.csv, January 2018](https://github.com/churc/MajorStudio1/tree/master/MetProjects/gender/assets)

-### There are 14,350 artworks in the Modern and Contemporary Art Collection.
+### [Source: MetObjects.csv, January 2018](https://github.com/churc/MajorStudio1/tree/master/MetProjects/gender/assets) There are 14,350 artworks in the Modern and Contemporary Art Collection.
 They range from 1437 – 2017, together with a number that are undated, most 'Object Begin Date' entries fall after 1850.
 The ‘Artist Display Name’ column is used to identify artists by gender.
 ### Gender categories: female; male; couple/collaborative with both genders; unknown; and artist name but not yet identified

 ### Using total numbers, wrapped bar visualization, 1 pixel represents 2 artworks: [Gender at The Met](https://churc.github.io/MajorStudio1/MetProjects/gender)